 About the Farrell Fellowship Program

-- Benefits: Farrell Fellows do not receive academic credit, but are paid an hourly wage of $15.
-The program may also fund other expenses that support the research, such as travel to research locations, conference fees, research materials, or provide a small stipend to help offset summer housing costs, depending on budget.
+- Compensation: Farrell Fellows do not receive academic credit, but are paid an hourly wage of $15.
+The program may also fund other expenses that support the research, such as research materials, travel to research locations, and conference registration fees.

 - How to apply: Students must complete the online application, interview, and be selected by a faculty member to participate in the program.